 - Referent Power — Influence based on possession by an individual or desirable resources or personal traits.
 This is often thought of as charisma, charm, or admiration.
 You like the person and enjoy doing things for him or her.

-Knowing this points of power allow you to determine what you and others have available in order to achieve full negotiation skills.
+The points of power allow you to determine the influence you and others have available in order to achieve full negotiation skills.

 U.S. Army.
 (October 1983).
 Military Leadership.
 FM 22-100.
 Washington, DC: U.S. Government Printing Office.